-You should have a minimum of fifteen poems drafted before enrolling in this course, but the more work you have to choose from, the better your manuscript will be.
-I will look at up to 50 poems to help you determine which will make the best body of work.
+You should have a minimum of fifteen poems before enrolling in this course, however the more work you have to choose from, the fun it will be to craft your manuscript.
+Early in the session, I will invite you to show me up to 50 poems-in-progress, so that I can help you determine which will make the best body of work.

 What if the poems are still in draft form?

-What if I want to do this for myself, and I’m not really interested in traditional publication?
+What if I want to do this course for myself, and I’m not currently interested in pursuing publication?

-You are welcome to join us as long as you remain eager to do your best work, and will enjoy the process of shaping and revising your collection.
+You are welcome to join us as long as you are committed to doing your best work, and will enjoy the process of shaping and revising your collection.
 Traditional publication is not the only path, and I am here to offer other ways to make your work real in the world.

 Do you have publishing contacts and can you help me get published?